-Just like any craft or task, having the right tools for the job can make writing your own story much easier.
-There are myriad online resources and websites out there to help with every aspect of story writing, from plot development to editing.
+Just like any craft or task, having the right tools for the job can make writing your own story or short story much easier.
+There are myriad writing online resources and websites out there to help with every aspect of story writing, from story title ideas and plot development to editing.
 We’ve picked a few of our favorite websites to help you get started, improve your writing, develop your characters, and learn how to edit your work.
 Ultimately, we want to help you become a more confident and productive writer.

 November is a special time of year for writers.
-If you are struggling to get started writing your own story then joining in with NaNoWriMo is the perfect opportunity.
+If you are struggling to get started writing your own story, then joining NaNoWriMo is the perfect opportunity.
 Confident that anyone can write a novel in just 30 days, NaNoWriMo provides tools, advice, and resources throughout November to help writers do just that.
-Be spurred on by the hundreds of writers around the world who join across social media and NaNoWriMo forums to cheer each other on, and share learnings from their own experiences.
+Be spurred on by the hundreds of writers around the world who join across social media and NaNoWriMo forums to cheer each other on and share learnings from their own experiences.
 All you need to start is a draft title for your book.

 Whether this is your first attempt at writing your own story or you have a few books behind you always, there are always new things to learn and more ways to improve your writing.

 Get to grips with the quirks of language and the rules of good grammar with this entertaining and hugely useful podcast.
-Popular episodes include “Affect Versus Effect” and “Active Voice & Passive Voice”.
+Popular Grammar Girl episodes include “Affect Versus Effect” and “Active Voice & Passive Voice.”

 We’re betting you have more than one favorite character from more than one book.
 Characters like Elizabeth Bennett, Albus Dumbledore, and Bilbo Baggins live on in reader’s minds long after they’ve turned the final page.
-Your characters should become like old friends, that you know inside and out, to add depth and a humanity to your story that resonates with readers.
+Your characters should become like old friends, that you know inside and out, to add depth and humanity to your story.

 This free course from The Write Practice guides you through seven key steps to creating memorable characters, covering important character archetypes, character motivations, how not to introduce a character to your story, and much more.

 In addition to proofreading for spelling, language, and grammar errors, two other forms of editing should form part of your review process.
-Developmental Editing: the structure, flow, and consistency of your story and Substantive Editing: concerned with clarity, accuracy, and reader comprehension.
+Developmental editing, which is editing for the structure, flow, and consistency of your story, and substantive editing, which is concerned with clarity, accuracy, and reader comprehension.

 When your manuscript or first draft is complete, let it sit a while before reviewing.
 It also helps to have a second and third set of eyes on your work.
 Even better, if budget allows, employing the skills of a professional editor can give your story the polished finish it deserves.